freedomotic/fd-user-manual/docs/source/plugins/twilight.rst

 Overview
 --------
-This plugin sends events related to Sunrise and Sunset time for the configured lat/long.
+This plugin sends events related to Sunrise and Sunset time for the configured latitude/longitude.
+It's based on OpenWeatherMap and EarthTools providers.

 Configuration
 -------------

-In the file manifest you have to set only the following properties.
+In the manifest file you have to set the following properties:

 .. csv-table:: Parameters
    :header: "Parameter", "Meaning"